 All of our instructors are fully trained and qualified to deliver the activities on offer, in line with safeguarding standards.

-Amount Heading Description £3,309 Staffing costs Salaries for watersports and activity instructors £3,000 Equipment Maintenance and use of watersports / activity fleet and equipment £2,807 Participant food/accommodation Full board for 30 students for 5 days/4 nights £1,500 Participants travel Travel for 30 participants to/from the Isle of Wight from London £718 Group leader costs Food, accommodation & travel for 5 x group leaders £666 Overhead costs Booking and administration costs
+Amount Heading Description £4,050 Staffing costs Salaries for watersports and activity instructors £3,672 Equipment Maintenance and use of watersports / activity fleet and equipment £3,436 Participant food/accommodation Full board for 36 participants for 5 days/4 nights £1,836 Participants travel Travel for 36 participants to/from the Isle of Wight from London £879 Group leader costs Food, accommodation & travel for 6 x group leaders £1,387 Overhead costs Booking and administration costs

 UKSA is based in Cowes, the heart of yachting and an inspiring backdrop for young people to aim high.
 The Isle of Wight has a myriad of places to explore, many of which situated in an AONB.
 UKSA is the largest training provider of our type in the world with a fleet of sailing dinghies, water-sports equipment, ribs and yachts.
 Our on-site dormitories and showers enable us to meet the safeguarding needs of our young people while providing entertainment and on-site catering.

-This project will benefit disadvantaged young people aged 8-18.
+This project will benefit disadvantaged young people, aged 8-18, who are eligible for pupil premium.
 We will select those young people through existing connections with inner city schools, academies and youth groups.
+Our fundraising target would enable us to offer this opportunity to 36 youngsters, accompanied by group leaders.

 UKSA is the largest training provider of our type in the world with a fleet of sailing dinghies, water-sports equipment, ribs and yachts.
 Our on-site dormitories and showers enable us to meet the safeguarding needs of our young people while providing entertainment and on-site catering.